portertech/chef-monitor/README.md

 ==========

-`node["monitor"]["master_address"]` - Bypass the chef node search and explicitly set the address to reach the sensu master server.
+`node["monitor"]["master_address"]` - Bypass the chef node search and explicitly set the address to reach the Sensu master server.

 `node["monitor"]["environment_aware_search"]` - Defaults to false.
 If true, will limit search to the node's chef_environment.